aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 {% gist aaccurso/388b83956e83c2ac675988e346f71f01 %}

-> I found this useful [gist](https://gist.github.com/escapedcat/2bde893b784147248c2d0f199394dc65) to build iOS applications on Linux which may be worth trying if you need to build for iOS.
+> I found this useful [gist](https://gist.github.com/escapedcat/2bde893b784147248c2d0f199394dc65) to build iOS applications on Linux, which may be worth trying if you need to build for iOS.

 ### Distribution